Step-by-Step Guide: Deploying Angular Universal on Ubuntu 22.04 (LTS) using Nginx and secure SSL encryption [2025 latest].

 apt dist-upgrade

-• Restart machine
+- Restart machine

 sudo reboot now

-this step is optional. but it is always recommended if you want other people working for you on the server without doing everything on the server.
+- Create a new user and grant administrative (Root) access: This step is optional. but it is always recommended if you want other people working for you on the server without doing everything on the server.

 Run below commands to create a new non-root user with administrative access.
 Upon granting administrative access, you will be prompted to provide certain information.